justinmc/jQuery-Open-Carousel/README.md

 Open Carousel was written to be extendible to fit many different applications.
 The coffeescript is pretty simply written and brief, and I encourage anyone looking for a bit of different functionality to hack away.
 Don't forget about all of the resources at the top of this README, and I hope you enjoy the project!

+### License

+This project is licensed under the MIT license as seen at the top of jquery.openCarousel.coffee, jquery.openCarousel.js, and jquery.openCarousel.css.